Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications: Analytical Model for the proposed HRAQR

 \item\textbf{Interference-Balanced Regime ($\Omega_1\Omega_3 \approx \Omega_2\Omega_4$).} A second regime arises when the condition \( \Omega_1\Omega_3 \approx \Omega_2\Omega_4 \) is satisfied.
 This relation corresponds to destructive interference between the sequential pathway \( |3\rangle \!\leftrightarrow\! |4\rangle \!\leftrightarrow\! |5\rangle \!\leftrightarrow\! |6\rangle \) and the direct transition \( |3\rangle \!\leftrightarrow\! |6\rangle . \) Under this interference condition the effective coupling between the Rydberg manifold and the lower optical states vanishes, leading to $\rho_{2,1}\rightarrow0$.
 In this regime the analytical and numerical predictions for $\rho_{2,1}$ are in agreement.
 However, numerical simulations reveal slow relaxation dynamics within the Rydberg subspace $\{|3\rangle,|4\rangle,|5\rangle,|6\rangle\}$ due to the formation of a closed coherent loop.
 Because dissipative processes in this manifold are weak, the system exhibits long-lived transient oscillations that eventually decay as $t\rightarrow\infty$, settling into a steady state in close agreement with the analytically derived result.

 \end{enumerate}

-These observations indicate that the closed-form analytical model provides an accurate description of the probe coherence over a broad range of RF coupling strengths.
-Nevertheless, a fully general analytical treatment valid for arbitrary RF couplings $\{\Omega_1,\Omega_2,\Omega_3,\Omega_4\}$ would require the inclusion of additional relaxation channels associated with the intermediate and upper Rydberg states.
+These observations indicate that the closed-form analytical model accurately describes probe coherence over a broad range of RF coupling strengths.
+Nevertheless, a fully general analytical treatment valid for arbitrary RF couplings $\{\Omega_1,\Omega_2,\Omega_3,\Omega_4\}$ would require including additional relaxation channels associated with upper Rydberg states.

 \begin{Remark}[RF-loop interference invariant] The quantity \( \zeta = \Omega_1\Omega_3-\Omega_2\Omega_4 \) naturally emerges in the analytical solution because it represents the net coherent coupling imbalance around the RF loop \( |3\rangle \leftrightarrow |4\rangle \leftrightarrow |5\rangle \leftrightarrow |6\rangle \leftrightarrow |3\rangle . \) When $\zeta=0$, these pathways interfere destructively and the effective coupling between the lower optical subsystem and the upper Rydberg manifold vanishes.
 This condition therefore suppresses the probe coherence $\rho_{2,1}$ and corresponds to the interference-balanced regime discussed above. \end{Remark}